QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 :width: 75%
 ```

-1. Start a REPL  it may do an initial compilation of some background packages, but will then look something like
+1. Start a REPL; it may do an initial compilation of some background packages, but will then look something like

    ```{figure} /_static/figures/vscode_intro_3.png
    :width: 100%